 The online-exclusive 2017 Topps Snapshots card for Judge may appear more like a Polaroid shot than a standard card.
 In addition to the base, Judge has few base parallels and autograph redemption.
 The signed card also has several parallels.

 Inexpensive and readily available, 2017 Topps Bunt is an intriguing choice for budget collectors or those who are big fans of the Topps Bunt digital app.
 In addition to several numbered parallels, there is a very limited Signature Series autograph with only 30 copies.

-Applying the popular technology to the Series 1 card for Judge, 2017 Topps Chrome gives collectors a base card that is sure to remain in demand, as well as the SSP image variation, various Refractor parallels, and most notable, an on-card rookie autograph.
+Applying the popular technology to the Series 1 card for Judge, 2017 Topps Chrome gives collectors a base card that is sure to remain in demand, as well as the SSP image variation, various Refractor parallels, and most notably, an on-card rookie autograph.

 Found in the debut release of the all-acetate, all-autograph brand, the 2017 Topps Clearly Authentic Aaron Judge rookie card was originally issued as a redemption.
 Featuring a clear-stock version of the flagship design, the autographed card includes several limited parallels.
 Judge actually has two different signed cards in the base set, including one batting image and the one staring off that is shown below.